brittanyrw/millennials-slay/README.md

 ### Adding a Card

-Below is an example of what a card looks like on the website:
+Below is an example of what a `Card` looks like on the website:

-In the data file, each `Item Card` consists of the following object:
+In the data file, each `Card` consists of the following object:

 ![Screenshot of three cards](readme/cards.png)